 During harvest season, taking place generally the last days of October, intense fog sets into the Langhe region home to most of the Nebbiolo vineyards.

-Not only you can eat and drink in the Piedmont region but find exquisite contemporary art.
-If you are interested, we suggest you head to the Contemporary art Museum in Rivoli.
-A Turin town with 50K inhabitants, 3 hours north from Langhe.
+Not only can you eat and drink in the Piedmont region, but you can also find exquisite contemporary art.
+If you are interested, we suggest you head to the Contemporary Art Museum in Rivoli—a Turin town with 50K inhabitants, 3 hours north of Langhe.

 The Langhe - This area is focused on red wines, the most famous being the Barolo wine.
 The hills of the countryside are covered with vineyards and dotted with charming villages such as Barolo.